 The University of Chicago: Biological Sciences Division: Department of Radiology and Cellular Oncology

-Prior to the start of employment, qualified applicants must: 1) have a medical doctorate or equivalent, 2) hold or be eligible for medical licensure in the State of Illinois, 3) be Board certified or eligible, and 4) experience in basic and clinical Radiation Oncology research.
+Prior to the start of employment, qualified applicants must: 1) have a medical doctorate or equivalent, 2) hold or be eligible for medical licensure in the State of Illinois, 3) be Board certified or eligible in Radiation Oncology, and 4) have residency training in Radiation Oncology.

-To be considered, those interested must apply through The University of Chicago’s Academic Recruitment job board, which uses Interfolio to accept applications: http://apply.interfolio.com/71160 .
-Applicants must upload: CV including bibliography, research statement, teaching statement.
+To be considered, those interested must apply through The University of Chicago’s Academic Recruitment job board, which uses Interfolio to accept applications: https://apply.interfolio.com/72815.
+Applicants must upload: CV including bibliography.
 Review of applications ends when the position is filled.